Fort Sumner (Maryland): Construction

 The earthwork fort was an 1863 expansion of Fort Alexander, Fort Ripley, and Fort Franklin, which were built to protect the Washington Aqueduct, the new water supply for the city, and the adjacent Potomac River shoreline.
 Fort Sumner was named for Major General Edwin Vose Sumner, who died in 1863 from fever he contracted while at his daughter's house.

 The fort had a commanding view above the Potomac River and included 30 artillery pieces.

-In addition to the aforementioned components, the site included Battery Bailey and Battery Benson, overlooking Little Falls Branch.
+In addition to the aforementioned components, the site was situated near Battery Bailey and Battery Benson, overlooking Little Falls Branch.

+Battery Bailey was named for Captain Guilford D. Bailey, killed in action at the Battle of Fair Oaks, and Battery Benson was named for Captain Henry Benson, mortally wounded in action at the second engagement at Malvern Hill.

 Remains

 Fort Sumner was razed in 1953.
 There are a few visible remains of Battery Bailey in Westmoreland Hills Park, which can be seen from the adjacent Capital Crescent Trail.
 Part of the site was acquired by the Army Map Service (AMS) early in World War II and renamed Fort Sumner.
 The AMS was renamed US Army Topographic Command in 1968 and merged into the Defense Mapping Agency in 1972, at which time the site was renamed Defense Mapping Agency Topographic Center.
 The Defense Mapping Agency and its successors, the National Imagery and Mapping Agency and the National Geospatial-Intelligence Agency, occupied the site until the early 2010s.
+In 2011 the site was redeveloped with new construction for the Intelligence Community Campus-Bethesda, which formally opened in 2015.

-The residential area that was built over Fort Sumner has a plaque about the fort at Sangamore Road and West Path Way, and portions of it are named "Fort Sumner Hills" and "Sumner Village".
+The residential area that was built over Fort Sumner has a plaque about the fort at Sangamore Road and Westpath Way, and portions of it are named "Fort Sumner Hills" and "Sumner Village".